Peter Goers

 Peter Goers is a South Australian arts critic, producer, director, columnist and author who hosted The Evening Show for over twenty years on ABC Radio Adelaide, broadcasting throughout South Australia and to Broken Hill.

 Goers presented his final Evening Show with a live audience at Her Majesty's Theatre, Adelaide on Thursday November 30, 2023.
-His career spans over 40 years in the entertainment industry across a range of different mediums and formats including television, print, radio and theatre, and he is frequently engaged as a guest speaker.
+His career spans over 40 years in the entertainment industry across a range of different mediums and formats including television, print, radio and theatre.
 In the Australia Day Honours, 2013, Goers was awarded the Medal of the Order of Australia (OAM) for his "service to the community as a radio broadcaster".

 Early life

 Goers was born in Adelaide, raised in Woodville South and educated at both Woodville Primary and Findon High schools.
 Goers is a fifth-generation Australian of German and Irish descent.
 An influence in Goers' early life was teacher and former South Adelaide footballer Mick Rivers, who encouraged his interest in acting.
 Upon completion of his secondary schooling, Goers studied arts at Flinders University for eight years.

 On 9 July 1982, both his parents were killed in a plane accident involving Pan Am Flight 759 which crashed shortly after takeoff from New Orleans, USA.
 He wrote a book about the experience in 2023.